1957 Monaco Grand Prix: Notes

 This race marked the Formula One World Championship debuts of Masten Gregory, Stuart Lewis-Evans, and Ivor Bueb.
 Gregory's third place was the first Formula One podium for an American driver (excluding Indianapolis 500 races).

 It was also the debut World Championship podium for Vanwall as both a constructor and an engine supplier.

-Lastly, it was also the debut race for the Coventry Climax-engine.
+Lastly, it was also the debut race for the Coventry Climax engine, the 4-cylinder FPF, still undersized at 1,964 cc, and mounted in the Cooper T43 in Rear mid-engine, rear-wheel-drive layout similar to the Bugatti Type 251 at the 1956 French Grand Prix.
+It was also the first F1 finish for both Cooper and Climax even though Brabham pushed the car over the line.